MarkelZ/dice-challenge/README.md

 ### Allowing empty faces

-If we allow faces with 0 dots/pips, we get 11 solutions:
+If we allow faces with 0 pips, we get 11 solutions:

 ```
 ================================================================